Sending a body from Ireland for burial or cremation abroad

-Yes.
+The death must be registered in Ireland.
 To register a death, you need a Death Notification Form signed by a doctor.
-When you have this signed form, you must register the death as soon as possible with the local Registrar of Births, Marriages and Deaths .
+When you have this signed form, you must register the death as soon as possible with the local Registrar of Births, Marriages and Deaths.
 The registrar will issue a death certificate.

-However, if a coroner has asked for a post-mortem (a medical examination to determine the cause of death), they will arrange for the death to be registered.
+However, if a coroner has asked for a post-mortem (a medical examination to determine the cause of death), the coroner will arrange for the death to be registered.
 Getting the death certificate may be delayed until the post-mortem has established the cause of death.

-Must the death be reported to the coroner?
+Do I have to report the death to the coroner?

 You do not need to report the death to a coroner if the person died from a natural illness or disease and had been receiving medical treatment for the condition during the month before they died.
-In this case, a doctor will issue the Death Notification Form, which you will need in order to register the death and get a death certificate.
+In this case, a doctor can issue the Death Notification Form, which you need to register the death and get a death certificate.

 If the death is sudden, unnatural or violent, it must be reported to the coroner for the district where the death occurred.